 While painful and potentially embarrassing, hemorrhoids are one of the most common and highly treatable ailments afflicting adults.
 Hemorrhoids are caused by swollen and inflamed veins around the anus and lower rectum.
 The presence of blood associated with hemorrhoids, typically bright red and noticeable following a bowel movement, usually indicates excess irritation, and is one of the most common signs of internal hemorrhoids.
 However, rectal bleeding may also be indicative of other digestive diseases, including colorectal cancer and anal cancer, so be sure to tell your health care provider if you experience this condition.

 Medications and treatment options for hemorrhoids are usually fairly simple and can be used in the comfort and privacy of your own home.
 For mild hemorrhoids, over-the-counter ointments, suppositories, creams, or pads containing witch hazel or hydrocortisone are your best bets.
 Also, keeping the anal area clean and free of excess moisture, soaking in a warm bath, and applying a cold compress to reduce swelling are more at-home tactics for relief.
 If hemorrhoid irritation persists or worsens, some minimally invasive procedures may be suggested and performed by your health care provider.
 This might include rubber band ligation, which essentially strangles a hemorrhoid by cutting off its circulation, injections of a shrinking chemical agent into the hemorrhoid site, and laser and infrared treatments that cause hemorrhoids to shrink.
-These options should be pursued after simpler, over the counter medications have proved ineffective.
+These options are a last resport, to be pursued after simpler, over the counter medications have proved ineffective.

 Some simple prevention measures may also help stave off hemorrhoids.
 Since hemorrhoids are caused by irritation during bowel movements, keeping your stool soft will help prevent hemorrhoids.
 Eating high-fiber foods, such as vegetables, raw fruits, and whole grains, and drinking plenty of fluids will help maintain an even flow.
 You may also want to consider fiber supplements as part of your hemorrhoid prevention routine.
 Finally, exercising has been shown to reduce hemorrhoid incidence, as well as avoiding excess strain and fatigue.
 For more information on hemorrhoid relief and prevention, check out the Mayo Clinic website.